Alienah/pokedex-app/README.md

 - We would have to add more tests
 - Add i18n to support more languages
 - Move all components that do not have a wrapper component in our project to the common components folder, for better maintainability.
+- Create skeletons to use them when a component is loading